Impact

 Affected Systems

-The flaw affects Linux kernel builds that include ksmbd, specifically kernel versions 6.13 through 6.13‑rc7 and the 6.19‑rc1 release as indicated by the CPE list.
+The flaw affects Linux kernel builds that include ksmbd, specifically kernel versions 6.13 through 6.13‑rc7 and the 6.19‑rc1 release as indicated by the listed kernel versions.
 Systems running these kernels with ksmbd enabled are vulnerable, regardless of distribution.
 The vulnerability is tied to the ksmbd service, the SMB server implementation within the kernel.

 Risk and Exploitability

-The CVSS score of 5.5 signals a medium severity.
-The EPSS score of less than 1% suggests a low likelihood of exploitation in the wild, and the vulnerability is not listed in CISA’s KEV catalog.
-It is inferred that an attacker would need to send SMB traffic that triggers a ksmbd session lookup on an invalid session to exploit the flaw.
+The CVSS score of 7.5 represents a high severity vulnerability.
+The EPSS score of less than 1% indicates a low probability that the flaw will be actively exploited.
+It is not listed in CISA’s KEV catalog.
+Based on the description, it is inferred that an attacker would need to send SMB traffic that triggers a ksmbd session lookup on an invalid session to potentially exploit the flaw.
 No publicly available exploits have been disclosed.

 OpenCVE Enrichment